seb-eis/Mocassin/docs/userguide-md/api-preparing-for-analysis.md

 **Important:**

-- It is generally recommended to use an F# or C# .NET Core 3.1/.NET 5 project or an F#/C# script file for data evaluation as these can be used platform independently and fully support all required nuget packages.
+- It is generally recommended to use an F# or C# .NET 5 project or an F#/C# script file for data evaluation as these can be used platform independently and fully support all required nuget packages.
 The required SDKs can be downloaded from [here](https://dotnet.microsoft.com/download).
 C# script files ".csx" for use with the [dotnet script tool](https://github.com/filipw/dotnet-script) require the provided hotfix package `Mocassin.Csx` and a manual `Mocassin.Symmetry.db` location definition to work.
 - You can get F# and C# Intellisense and debugging in Visual Studio Code for both projects and script files using the [Microsoft C#](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csharp) and [ionide-fsharp](https://marketplace.visualstudio.com/items?itemName=Ionide.Ionide-fsharp) extensions.
+- **With the latest MOCASSIN versions after march of 2021, .NET Core 3.1 is no longer supported.
+If you encounter any issues with the API please use .NET 5 or later instead.**

 ## Usage